LinuxDoku/ResiLab.MailFilter/README.md

 detected spam messages.

 ### Custom Rules
-Custom rules are configured like this:
+Custom rules are configured like this in the `Rules` array of the configuration file:

 ```json
 {